JS-Broadcast/Getting-started-with-es6/README.md

  * npm install -g babel

-After the installation is completed, you will have babel installed globally on your system and ready to be used.
+After the installation is completed, you will have babel installed globally on your system and ready for use.

+Now, lets go ahead and create a directory where will have our two files, main.js and compiled.js main.js files is where we will write our code and compiled.js is where our comiled ES6 to ES5 will be located.

+After you have your directory created and both files opened in your IDE / Text Editor, lets start watching for changes on our main.js file and envoke Babel each time when we make a change.

+To do so, open your terminal and type:

+ * babel main.js --watch --out-file compiled.js

+Now each time when we make a change and save in our main.js, we will compile our ES6 into ES5 into compiled.js and each time we want to execute our program, we will execute compiled.js.

+To execute our program, we simply open up a terminal and type:

+ * node compiled.js